 But amid their other faults as writers, Lawrence and Lee fall into one of the things they treat with mild scorn: preachiness.
 “An idea is a greater monument than a cathedral.”
 If Inherit the Wind has any truly famous quotation, it’s that one, one of Drummond’s comebacks.
 But it’s a glib pseudo-profoundity.
 Chartres Cathedral, York Minster, La Sagrada Familia, Hagia Sophia: These cathedrals can awe a viewer with their aspirations and the abilities of the hundreds of artisans who built them over decades.
 The architecture, the sheer scale of these structures can flood a person with appreciation for what our fellow, tool-wielding hominids are capable of – whether they did it out of simple faith or brilliant engineering.

 Meanwhile, there are plenty of dumb ideas, bad ideas.
-In real life, one of the wisest reasons Bryan had for opposing the teaching of evolution was that it offered the cold-hearted rich a bad, dumb justification for leaving the poor to suffer.
-Poverty means the better and stronger and richer will persevere, deservedly so.
+In real life, one of the wisest reasons William Jennings Bryan had for opposing the teaching of evolution was that Darwin’s theory offered the cold-hearted rich a bad, dumb justification for leaving the poor to suffer.
+Poverty means the better and stronger and richer will persevere, and deservedly so.
 Bryan was correct: However revolutionary Darwin’s insight was as science, it led, mistakenly but eventually, to social Darwinism, which led to eugenics which led to the Holocaust.
 And one can still hear stupid ‘law of the jungle’ justifications today behind some Ayn Randian proponents of free-market economics – as if hedge-fund trading were ordained by natural selection.

 The late, great paleontologist Stephen Jay Gould wrote that the average American, if he knows anything of the ‘Scopes monkey trial,’ knows three things: High school teacher John Scopes was prosecuted for teaching Darwin, Clarence Darrow made a fool out of the Bible-thumping William Jennings Bryan in court and the entire case was a victory for freedom of thought.
 It kicked fundamentalism into retreat, prompting its long, declining influence on American politics and culture (until its recent resurrection since Ronald Reagan).